Treatment & Services

 Step Four: Post-Titration Follow-Up

-After you've reached a dose you are happy with and you've communicated this with the titration team via the titration forms, you must book a Post-Titration Follow-Up.
-Here you will have a comprehensive review with one of our specialists who, if satisfied with your progress, will then write to your GP to propose shared care.
+Once you’ve reached a dose you're comfortable with and communicated this with our titration team via the forms, you’ll need to book a Post-Titration Follow-Up.
+During this session, one of our specialists will review your progress and, if satisfied, will send a shared care proposal to your GP.

 Price

-• A follow-up letter and shared care proposal will be sent to your GP
+✔️ Follow-up letter and shared care proposal sent to your GP

 Step Five: Repeat Prescription

-Whilst you wait for your shared care decision from your GP you can book repeat prescriptions with us via our website.
-The booking link is found in the main tab section of our website
+While waiting for your GP’s shared care decision, you can book repeat prescriptions through our website.
+The booking link is available in the main tab section.

 Price

-• One prescription of your agreed maintenance dose
+✔️ One prescription for your agreed maintenance dose

 Price